Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

+In ordered structures various structural and chemical imperfections can be present.
+However, in Ni-Mn-Ga cubic compound no dislocations were observed, there is no twinning and single crystal excludes the grain boundaries.
+Thus, the only defects which can be present are related to the ordering.
+These are vacancies, antisites, and antiphase boundaries.

-In the austenite \nmg phase with L2$_1$ symmetry, all Mn atoms are equivalent.
-The local symmetry of the Mn sites is cubic (point group $m3m$).
-In such a simple case, the electric quadrupole interaction vanishes and the \mn spectrum is determined solely by the local hyperfine magnetic field (Eq.~\ref{eq:bhf}) and thus a single spectral line is expected.
-The \mn NMR spectrum of the stoichiometric \nmg measured at room temperature (Fig.~\ref{f1:Aspect}) exhibits one intensive resonance line and two weaker satellite lines.
+In austenitic cubic phase \nmg with L2$_1$ symmetry, all Mn atoms are equivalent and occupy cubic sites (point group $m3m$).
+The electric quadrupole interaction vanishes, so a single resonance line is expected, determined by $B_\mathrm{hf}$ (Eq.~\ref{eq:bhf}).
+In contrast the \mn NMR spectrum of the stoichiometric \nmg measured at room temperature (Fig.~\ref{f1:Aspect}) displays one intensive resonance line and two weaker satellite lines.
 The position of the main resonance line at \qty{231}{MHz} coincides with that reported in previous studies\cite{OConnor2002,Belesi2015}, and corresponds to $|B_\mathrm{hf}|\sim\qty{21.8}{T}$ ($f=\gamma_\mathrm{Mn}B_\mathrm{hf}$, $\gamma_\mathrm{Mn}=\qty{10.576}{\MHz\per\tesla}$).
 Furthermore, two weaker lines at lower frequency (208 and \qty{222}{MHz}) are well resolved in the \mn NMR spectrum.
-In a previous study\cite{Belesi2015}, these weaker lines were not fully resolved and instead a tail of the main line toward lower frequencies was observed and this spectral shape was attributed to a slight off-stoichiometry in the \nmg austenite samples.
+In a previous study\cite{Belesi2015}, these weaker lines were not fully resolved and instead a tail of the main line toward lower frequencies was observed.
+This spectral shape was attributed to a slight off-stoichiometry in the \nmg austenite samples.
+For the stoichiometric samples presented in this study, we attribute the well resolved weaker satellite lines to structural defects related to a structural and chemical disorder.